 All financial reporting requirements for Danish companies are set out in European Union regulations and directives and then transposed into Danish law, as in the case of the EU Accounting Directive 2015, which was transposed into the Danish Financial Reporting Act.

-Oversight of the areas of Danish financial reporting, Danish audit and Danish accounting standards have been entrusted by the Danish Parliament to two governmental institutions:
+Oversight of the areas of Danish financial reporting, Danish audit and Danish bookkeeping standards have been entrusted by the Danish Parliament to two governmental institutions:

 - DFSA, or the Danish Financial Supervisory Authority;